omidNomiri/omidNomiri/README.md

-# 💫 About Me:
+# About Me:
-👋 Hi, I'm omidNomiri, a student who wants to become a data engineer.
+👋 Hi, I'm omidNomiri, a student who wants to become a data science.
 <br>
 🤝 Seeking an internship opportunity at a tech company.
 <br>